AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 <ul class="justify-list">
   <li><b>IP Address Field:</b> Input field to specify IP address for the machine running the devkit (default is 127.0.0.1, i.e., standard address for IPv4 loopback traffic).
   <li><b>Port Number Field:</b> Input field to specify port number for the machine running the devkit (default is 4567, observed to be usually unoccupied).
-  <li><b>Connection Button:</b> Button to establish connection with the devkit, which acts as the server with simulator being the client (the button is disabled once the connection is established).
+  <li><b>Connection Button:</b> Button to establish connection with the devkit, which acts as the server with the simulator being the client (the button is disabled once the connection is established).
 The status of bridge connection (i.e., Connected or Disconnected) is displayed besides this button.
   <li><b>Driving Mode Button:</b> Button to toggle the driving mode of the vehicle between Manual and Autonomous (default is Manual).
 The selected driving mode is displayed besides this button.
   <li><b>Camera View Button:</b> Button to toggle the scene camera view between Driver’s Eye, Bird’s Eye and God’s Eye (default is Driver’s Eye).
 The selected view is displayed besides this button.
   <li><b>Graphics Quality Button:</b> Button to toggle the graphics quality view between Low, High and Ultra (default is Low).
 The selected quality is displayed besides this button.